Cherry Valley Elementary Handbook

 Visitation at School

 Parents are welcome to visit their child’s classroom.
 If you would like to visit or observe your child’s class, please contact the teacher and principal in advance to arrange a time.
+Volunteers need to complete the RSD Volunteer application and be approved before volunteering at the school.
 On-going observations of a classroom can cause disruption to the regular school day, therefore the principal reserves the right to limit the number of observations requested by a parent, as necessary.

 We have many exciting school wide and classroom events and assemblies that we encourage families to attend!
 As a safety measure, ALL visitors on campus must sign in and out for each visit in the Cherry Valley Office.
 Visitors and Volunteers are provided with name tags in the office.
 This tells our staff that you have signed in.